Applying to be an ACE provider

 - Respond to every question.
 If a question does not apply, enter “n/a” and explain.

-FeesDownload the Fee worksheet & payment form
+Review the fee worksheet & payment form found in the appendix.

 - Submit a fee worksheet and payment form with payment at the time of application.
-Application part 1 and part 2 fees are submitted as one total payment.

 - The nonrefundable application fee entitles a provider to application review and does not guarantee approval.